 Certain of our debt agreements contain covenants that, among other things, require us to maintain a minimum level of liquidity, as well as limit our net funded debt-to-capital ratio and maintain certain other ratios.
 Substantially all of our ships are pledged as collateral for certain of our debt.
-We have received certain financial and other debt covenant waivers through December 31, 2022 and added new free liquidity requirements.
-We believe we were in compliance with these covenants as of March 31, 2022.
+We have received amendments to certain financial and other debt covenants and added new free liquidity requirements.
+After taking into account such amendments, we believe we were in compliance with these covenants as of June 30, 2022.